vaj1805/AI-image-generation-app/README.md

-# A full stack AI image generation app
+ A full stack AI image generation app
-# Generating image from text prompt
+ Generating image from text prompt using huggingface api